AI Use Cases/Law Firms

 The failure mode: model accuracy stalls if finance staff skip the feedback loop

-The system reaches 97%+ classification accuracy only when finance staff consistently log approvals, overrides, and corrections on flagged exceptions.
+Classification accuracy climbs toward the point where exceptions are rare only when finance staff consistently log approvals, overrides, and corrections on flagged exceptions.
 If reviewers approve exceptions without engaging the feedback mechanism, the model cannot refine firm-specific rules and will continue surfacing the same false positives.
 This is an operational discipline problem, not a technology problem.
 Firms that treat the exception queue as a one-way alert system rather than a training input see accuracy plateau within the first quarter.

 4. 4